Skip to main content

 9. Optrascan

-If you have very specific needs look into Optrascan because they sell the largest variety of scanners.
-They have nine different models from huge scanners well-suited for large practices to small footprint, lightweight scanners that can fit in almost any workspace.
+If you have particular needs, look into Optrascan because they sell the largest variety of scanners.
+They have nine different models, from huge scanners well-suited for large practices to small-footprint, lightweight scanners that can fit in almost any workspace.
 Their OS-Ultra series can scan a slide in less than a minute, making them some of the fastest scanners on the market.
 Their OS-SiA model comes with built-in image analysis.
-Buy their OS-FL or OS-Fli model if you are looking for something that can handle fluorescence scanning.
+Buy their OS-FL or OS-Fli model if you want something that can handle fluorescence scanning.

 Optrascan Digital Pathology ScannerOptrascan Digital Pathology ScannerOptrascan Digital Pathology ScannerOptrascan Digital Pathology ScannerOptrascan Digital Pathology ScannerOptrascan Digital Pathology ScannerOptrascan Digital Pathology ScannerOptrascan Digital Pathology ScannerOptrascan Digital Pathology Scanner